-iCloud is a great way to keep your e-mail, contacts, calendar, and tasks synced across your Apple devices.
+iCloud is a great way to keep your e-mail, contacts, calendar, tasks, and photos synced across your Apple devices.
 But what if you decide to switch from an iPhone to an Android phone?
 Or if you get a Mac for work?
 Apple doesn’t always play nice with other ecosystems, but you can access iCloud from your Android with the right apps.

 Every Android device comes with the Gmail app as well as an app called Email, and this is the app that we’ll be using to access your iCloud e-mail.
 You can also use an alternative e-mail app, if you so choose.
 If you’ve set up an IMAP or POP3 e-mail address before, this process will be familiar to you.
 If not, don’t worry—it’s quite easy.